ftm1337/docs/docs/elSNEK/Benefits/veSNEK.md

 ---

-# Benefits to veTHE NFT holders
+# Benefits to veSNEK NFT holders